We may earn revenue from the products available on this page and participate in affiliate programs. Learn More ›

-Harness the same look of a sail shade’s beauty and ingenuity at home.
-A shade sail is similar to a boat’s sail except it’s attached to a roof or an outdoor structure to form a canopy.
-Tilted or twisted overhead, shade sails offer protection from the sun on hot summer days.
+A shade sail is similar to a boat’s sail, except it’s attached to a roof or an outdoor structure to form a canopy.
+Tilted or twisted overhead, backyard shade sails offer protection from the sun on hot summer days.
+We researched dozens of shade sails and tested seven models for durability, ease of use, and performance.
+While these shady additions can be a beast to hang, they allow users to harness the beauty of a sail cloth shade at home and enjoy the outdoors in protective comfort.

 Constructed from ultraviolet (UV)-resistant high-density polyethylene fabric, these flexible membranes come in a range of colors, styles, and sizes.
-Read on for some tips on choosing the best shade sail for an outdoor space and some of the most popular options currently available.
+Read on for tips on choosing the best shade sails for outdoor spaces and to learn more about the models that passed our testing.

-6. BEST CUSTOM SIZES: Amgo 12′ by 16′ Rectangle Sun Shade Sail
+- BEST CUSTOM SIZES: Amgo Rectangle Sun Shade Sail

 Our Top Picks

 Whether you have a postage-stamp garden or a sprawling lawn, these hand-picked recommendations for shade sails cover outdoor areas of most shapes and sizes.
-The selection criteria for the best shade sails focuses on high-quality material, UV protection (more than 90 percent blockage), versatile features (color, size, and shape), sag-proof design, and longevity (5-plus years of use).
+The selection criteria for the best shade sails focused on high-quality material, UV protection (more than 90 percent blockage), versatile features (color, size, and shape), sag-proof design, and longevity (5-plus years of use).
+After testing, these are the models that delivered on their promises.

 Best Overall